SAP/openui5-docs/docs/Resource_Handling_Modularization_and_Localization_91f2b4d.md

 ## Resource Handling: Modularization and Localization

 The handling of resources in OpenUI5 is divided in a client-side and a server-side part.
-The two parts are complementary and do not depend on each other.
+The two parts are complementary and don’t depend on each other.

 The server-side resource handling is an optional component to improve the client-server interaction by providing a server-side locale fallback instead of a client-side fallback with multiple requests.
 The server-side resource handling is mainly used in Eclipse to support the modularized development of OpenUI5 applications and libraries.